Community Groups

 Groups in Oxfordshire

-There are over 60 Community Groups working across Oxfordshire to bring the wild back into their neighbourhood for the benefit of wildlife and their community.
-One of the best things you can do for Nature is to join your local community group...if there isn't one why not start one?
-Use the map to see if there is one near you.
+There are over 100 Community Groups working across Oxfordshire to bring the wild back into their neighbourhood for the benefit of wildlife and their community.
+One of the best things you can do for nature is to join your local community group and start taking local action...if there isn't one why not start one?

 bring the wild back into their neigh